I know that there is no need to remind you of the objectives of a cementing job but, to be in context, let’s mention some of the main ones such as:

-Let have the image in figure 1 in mind.
-The mud contaminates the spacer while it travels down inside the casing (falling through the mud) and the end, the mixed fluid (mud – spacer) will, in turn, contaminates the cement slurry once it starts flowing in the annular.
-The contaminated spacer may lose its properties and performance before reaching the annular, at least this what the services company claimed and pretended to avoid.
+Let us have the image in Figure 1 in mind.
+The mud contaminates the spacer while it travels down inside the casing (falling through the mud) and in the end, the mixed fluid (mud–spacer) will, in turn, contaminate the cement slurry once it starts flowing in the annular.
+The contaminated spacer may lose its properties and performance before reaching the annular, at least this is what the services company claimed and pretended to avoid.
 However, this is where the importance of rheology and density differences, compatibility tests, and spacer chemicals and others take place.
 It is designed to be compatible with mud and to remove it.

 In addition, in the cases of long strings (16’’ to 5’’), another factor helping here is the fact that important volumes of cement slurries (lead cement slurry in general) and spacer (I should say optimized volume) are pumped.
 For example, the cases of production casings (from 7 5/8’’ to 5 ½’’).
 Probably, depending on desired TOC and annular gap, large volumes (spacer or cement) are not pumped as it is in larger casing diameters and we are still getting good results despite the expected contamination, but I think we may see it with a different approach.
 What I mean is we should see it in terms of % or casing capacity/volume pumped ratio.
 Example in a 5 ½’’ production casing up to 1500 – 2200 m, pumping 40 – 50 bbl of the spacer and 40 – 50 bbl of lead slurry vs 120 bbl casing capacity (small casing ID).
 This is > 65% casing capacity (without mentioning annular capacity), right?
 I think it does help.